Question: What’s the state dog of Massachusetts?

 Answer: Not surprisingly, the Boston terrier—a cross between an English bulldog and an English terrier—was designated as the official state dog in 1979.

-As of January 2018, the latest proposed bill to establish licensure for veterinary technicians (H.159) has not yet passed through the state congress.
-The bill would make professional licensure in this occupation mandatory for practice.
+A bill to establish licensure for veterinary technicians (H.159) is now attached to bill H.4638 as of July 2, 2018, and is in review by the House Committee on Rules of MA.
+The bill would make professional licensure in this occupation mandatory for practice in the state.
 Currently, there is optional certification for Massachusetts vet techs available through the Massachusetts Veterinary Technician Association (MVTA).

 Read on to discover the career outlook for vet techs in MA, as well as to learn about accredited programs and professional certification.